-Just as there are varying types of sports injuries to the body there can be more than one type of water damage in the home.
+Just as there are varying types of sports injuries to the body there can be several types of water damage in the home.
 For instance when a water heater burst or a pipe breaks it can allows unrelenting water to flow for hours before it is discovered.
 In that amount of time several thousand gallons of water can travel throughout a property producing unimaginable damage.
 These types of water damage are on the grand scale, unleashing water’s fury that can cost thousands in repairs.

 These types of water damage are limited in their destructive ferocity because the amount of measurable water is minimal.
-Typically water damage that is less than 25 gallons can be confidently confronted by a do-it-yourselfer.
+Typically water damage that is less than 25 gallons can be confidently confronted by a do-it-yourself-er.
 Such wet environments can be easily transformed from wet to safely dry by following the following steps.
+These steps are in harmony with the IICRC S-500 publication for flood restoration.

 When Water Damage is Bad